Oregon Coast Road Trip Itinerary

 Furthermore, the area around the lighthouse is also a state park.
 There is a campground, dunes, and a picturesque Lake Marie.

-In addition to a great Oregon beach, there’s a huge dune area here.
 Also, if you want to stay awhile, you can camp in the Horsfall Beach campground for $25/night.

 28. Shore Acres State Park

 This park sits atop high cliffs at the edge of the ocean.
 It was once the site of pioneer logger Loius Simpson’s mansion.
-Today, beautiful gardens cover the area including two rose gardens and a Japanese-style garden.
+Today, beautiful gardens cover the area, including two rose gardens and a Japanese-style garden.

 Foam at cliffs of Shore Acres State Park